 Young children come to school eager to learn and possess an innate curiosity.
 Preschool children will begin to develop control of their own behavior through the guidance and support of warm, caring adults.
 Teachers will provide young children what they need to grow socially, physically, emotionally, and intellectually through a center-based approach, which is exhibited in the following ways:

-Sure Start is a full day preschool program that serves military children and families living overseas.
+Sure Start is a full day preschool program that serves eligible military children and families living overseas.
 In addition to offering a high-quality educational program that reflects best practices in the field, Sure Start also provides health and nutrition, social, and parent involvement services.
 Close collaboration between families, schools, and the installation community is viewed as essential and a required part of the program.
 This multipronged approach to the delivery of services distinguishes Sure Start from all other DoDEA programs.
 Current adopted DoDEA College and Career Ready Standards and curriculum materials are implemented in the Sure Start classroom.

-Sure Start is a program for command sponsored four year old dependents (must turn four years old by September 1 of the current school year).
+Sure Start is a program for command sponsored four year old dependents (must turn four years old by September 1 of the enrolling school year).
 Children qualify for Sure Start based on the rank of the sponsor: E1-E4 or civilian rank equivalent is the first priority, E5 or civilian rank equivalent is the second priority, E6-E7 or civilian rank equivalent is the third priority and E8-E9 or civilian rank equivalent is the fourth priority.
 Additional selection criteria may be applied, see your local school for information.

-The purpose of special education is to enable students to successfully develop to their fullest potential by providing a free appropriate public education in compliance with the Individuals with Disabilities Education Act (IDEA) as implemented by DoD Instruction 1342.12, "Provision of Early Intervention and Special Education Services to Eligible DoD Dependents."
+The purpose of special education services is to enable students to successfully develop to their fullest potential by providing a free appropriate public education in compliance with the Individuals with Disabilities Education Act (IDEA) as implemented by DoD Instruction 1342.12, "Provision of Early Intervention and Special Education Services to Eligible DoD Dependents."

 Additional information: DoDEA Special Education Services